EthereumAIFoundation/explorer/web3j-app/docs/source/getting_started.rst

 For further information refer to :doc:`infura`.

-Instructions on obtaining Ether to transact on the network can be found in the :ref:`testnet section of the docs <ethereum-testnets>`.
+Instructions on obtaining EtherAI to transact on the network can be found in the :ref:`testnet section of the docs <ethereumai-testnets>`.

 When you no longer need a `Web3j` instance you need to call the `shutdown` method to close resources used by it.